Please call the office 371-3100 or see the bulletin for Ministry contact information.

 Members of the Faith and Fellowship Committee invite parishioners and guests to develop body, mind and spirit through adult education in the Sterling Event Center.
 The monthly sessions address topics chosen by the parish, such as prayer, conflict resolution and scripture.
 Previous speakers include medical professionals, Biblical scholars, authors, university professors, religious and community leaders.

 OCIA, or the Order of Christian Initiation for Adults, is the way that people get initiated into the Christian way of life, specifically in the Roman Catholic Tradition.

-Here at St Barbara we generally meet with interested persons from late summer through Spring, but the process is adaptable to allow for a person to investigate the Faith and to proceed at his/her own pace and to enter into the Church when they are deemed ready by the catechist and the Pastor.
+Here at St Barbara we generally meet with interested persons from late Summer through Spring but the process is adaptable to allow for a person to investigate the Faith and to proceed at their own pace and to enter into the Church when they are deemed ready by the catechist and the Pastor.

 Walking With Purpose

 Walking With Purpose is a Catholic Bible Study ministry for women that combines scripture study with Christian fellowship for a truly unique experience.
 Our participants journey together each week, using the Bible as a guide toward deeper, more personal relationships with Jesus Christ.
 The program uses a combination of at home personal study and small group discussions to link everyday life, with its challenges and struggles, to solutions given to us in Scripture and the teachings of the Catholic Church.
 Every woman is welcome, regardless of faith tradition, experience, age or background.
 The content of our Bible studies appeals to a wide variety of women, including those experienced at studying Scripture and those just learning to navigate the Bible.

 The Walking With Purpose program begins in late September and ends in April of each year.
 However, you can join at any time since the lessons are each “stand-alone.”